If you're looking for Mexican food — good, authentic Mexican food — south Tucson is a great place to find it.

-Among the many reasons why Maré shares a love for Mexican food, one reason is because it can always be vegetarian friendly.
+Among the many reasons why Maré shares a love for Mexican food is that it can always be vegetarian-friendly.

 “I love enchiladas, beans, salsas, and great tortillas.
 Any time someone does something interesting with vegetables, I’ll order it,” she said.